 Where can I get more information and support about employing a disabled person?

 GOV.UK contains lots of some guidance that will help employers to become more confident when attracting, recruiting and retaining disabled people.
-It also signposts further resources such as the Government publication on employing disabled people and people with health conditions.

 There is a collection of resources about employing disabled people including the Government publication on employing disabled people and people with health conditions and information how the Disability Confident employer scheme can help your business.